Amazon EC2

 file to identify).

 Non-public access to MongoDB database are only accessible to enrolled members of the project with the appropriate attributes.
-The communication channel is mutually authenticated and authorized.
+The communication channel is and .
 Keys and credentials are automatically rotated.
 Access to the API can be easily revoked.